MicrosoftDocs/memdocs/memdocs/intune/fundamentals/in-development.md

 ## Tenant administration

 ### Add CMPivot queries to Favorites folder<!-- 16702226  -->
 You will be able to add your frequently used queries to a **Favorites** folder in CMPivot.
 CMPivot allows you to quickly assess the state of a device managed by Configuration Manager via Tenant Attach and take action.
 The functionality is similar to one already present in the Configuration Manager console.
 This addition will help you keep all your most used queries in one place.
 You can also add tags to your queries to help search and find queries.
-The queries saved in the Configuration Manager console will not automatically be added to your **Favorites** folder.
+The queries saved in the Configuration Manager console won't be automatically added to your **Favorites** folder.
 You will need to create new queries and add them to this folder.
 For more information about CMPivot, see [Tenant attach: CMPivot usage overview](../../configmgr/tenant-attach/cmpivot-overview-attached.md).

 <!-- ***********************************************-->